lucacasonato/wrap/README.md

 [![](https://godoc.org/github.com/nathany/looper?status.svg)](https://godoc.org/github.com/lucacasonato/wrap)

-wrap is an abstraction layer on top of mongodb 🍃 to make it feel a little like firestore 🔥

 Wrap enables the full MongoDB feature set without ever having to touch BSON or other weird libraries.
 Everything is structured in a way that BSON and MongoDB stay completly hidden.

 ## install